Telephone (song): Live performances

 Gaga added "Telephone" to The Monster Ball Tour's setlist, for the 2010–2011 leg.
 She was dressed in black underwear and imitated a phone call with Beyoncé at the beginning of the performance, yelling "Beyoncé?
 You shady bitch!" to her cell phone.
 She then started singing the track while doing its choreography on an extended catwalk from the main stage.
-Gaga performed "Telephone" and "Brown Eyes" (from The Fame) on the British comedy chat show Friday Night with Jonathan Ross, on March 3, 2010, for an episode that aired two days later.
-She sang "Telephone" on the Japanese television show Music Station on April 16, 2010, where she also played on a keytar.
+On March 3, 2010, she performed "Telephone" and "Brown Eyes" (from The Fame) on the British comedy chat show Friday Night with Jonathan Ross for an episode that aired two days later.
+She sang "Telephone" on the Japanese television show Music Station on April 16, where she also played on a black keyboard.
 In May 2011, Gaga performed the song during Radio 1's Big Weekend in Carlisle, Cumbria.
 She sang it on her concert tours the Born This Way Ball (2012–2013) and the ArtRave: The Artpop Ball tour (2014); during the latter it was part of a medley with "Poker Face".

-In 2017, Gaga performed "Telephone" as part of her biggest hits during the Super Bowl LI halftime show.
+In 2017, Gaga played "Telephone" as part of her biggest hits performances during the Super Bowl LI halftime show.
 She started the song while holding a crystal scepter in her hand.
-Later that year, she sang it during both her shows at Coachella, where she was pushed around the stage by her dancers in a glass phone booth.
-"Telephone" was later added to the setlist to her concert tours, the Joanne World Tour (2017–2018) and The Chromatica Ball (2022), as well as her Las Vegas residency show, Enigma (2018–2020).
+Later that year, she sang it at Coachella, where she appeared on stage inside a glass phone booth that was maneuvered by her dancers.
+Gaga added "Telephone" to the setlist to her concert tours – the Joanne World Tour (2017–2018) and The Chromatica Ball (2022) – and her Las Vegas residency show, Enigma (2018–2020).
 Reviewing The Chromatica Ball, Gigwise's Laviea Thomas wrote that it "stood out as one of the best performances of the evening.
 With fire catapulting into the sky, frantic stage lights, and a shed load of energy radiating off Gaga and her dancers."